 - Various illustrations of actual systems.

-- Interactive group study of gas turbine drawings.
+- Interactive group study of gas turbine operation.

 - Classification: typical cycles, heavy duty and aeroderivative designs, applications.

 - Presentation: main components.
-Typical machines available on the market.
+Standard & specific machines available.

 - Construction and design: compression, combustion, expansion.
 Rotor dynamics, coupling.